software-mansion/protostar/website/docs/tutorials/06-deploying/01-cli.md

 ### 2. Using a custom signer class

-You can provide a custom signer class which conforms to [BaseSigner](https://starknetpy.readthedocs.io/en/latest/signer.html#starknet_py.net.signer.BaseSigner) Abstract Base Class specification.
+You can provide a custom signer class which inherits from [BaseSigner](https://starknetpy.readthedocs.io/en/latest/signer.html#starknet_py.net.signer.BaseSigner) abstract class.
 This way of signing requires you to write a class in python, which signs the transaction in a way that is suitable to you.
 After writing such class, simply use `signer_class` argument in the CLI for `declare` command to use that class instead of the default one.
 Usage of this way of signing is exclusive with the default signer strategy.